Bkhamilton/hello-world/README.md

 # hello-world

 Hello!
-I don't know what to type here but it does not matter!
+I have never used GitHub before, but it seems pretty straightforward.